Athou/commafeed/commafeed-server/src/main/docker/README.md

 ## Advanced

 While using the H2 embedded database is perfectly fine for small instances, you may want to have more control over the database.
-Here's an example that uses postgresql (note the image tag change from `latest-h2` to `latest-postgresql`):
+Here's an example that uses PostgreSQL (note the image tag change from `latest-h2` to `latest-postgresql`):

 ```
 services: